tatsuikeda/rcp_polling_data_processor/README.md

 While this method provides a mathematically sound way to calculate probabilities based on polling data, it should be considered as one of many possible approaches to election forecasting.
 More sophisticated models might incorporate additional factors such as economic indicators, historical voting patterns, and demographic trends.

+## Troubleshooting

+If you encounter issues with ChromeDriver:

+1. Ensure your Chrome browser is up to date
+2. Verify that the ChromeDriver version matches your Chrome version
+3. Check that ChromeDriver is correctly added to your system PATH
+4. On macOS, you may need to run `xattr -d com.apple.quarantine /usr/local/bin/chromedriver` if you encounter security issues

 ## Installing Homebrew